jxcore/jxcore/doc/native/Embedding_Basics.md

 This document is not yet complete.
 If you have any experience on the subject, feel free to contribute!

-If you want to see `jxcore` embedded in action, you might want to check `jxcore.h` and `node_main.cc` in additon to the explanations below.
+If you want to see `jxcore` embedded in action, you might want to check `jxcore.h` and `node_main.cc` in addition to the explanations below.

 Embedding jxcore.h alone is enough.
 Depending on the engine, you should insert the definitions below into your source code.